alex-rbch/GAN_LFW/README.md

 # GAN_LFW
 Simple GAN trained on the LFW dataset with analysis of peculiar generation artifacts.
+TBD next week.